-We disagree with the state's contention that by failing to raise the issue of Judge Clifford's disqualification at the violation of probation hearing, the defendant consented to the judge's participation in the hearing pursuant to § 51-39 (c)19 and thereby waived appellate review of the issue.
+We disagree with the state's contention that by failing to raise the issue of Judge Clifford's disqualification prior to or during the trial, the defendant consented to the judge's participation pursuant to § 51-39 (c), 21 and thereby waived appellate review of the issue.
 The state's argument is predicated on cases such as Timm v.
 Timm, 195 Conn.
 202, 487 A.2d 191 (1985), which stated that the failure "to raise the issue of the [judge's] disqualification either before or during the trial, can be construed as the functional equivalent of 'consent in open court' to [the judge's] presiding over the trial" pursuant to § 51-39 (c).
 Id., 205.
-The cases relied on by the state in support of its argument, however, are inapposite.
-None of them renders plain error review of a claimed violation of canon 3 (c) (1) of the Code of Judicial Conduct inappropriate on the basis of § 51-39 (c) where the claimed violation implicates a judge's responsibility to recuse himself from presiding over a defendant's trial after having participated actively in plea negotiations with the defendant.
-As noted previously, that responsibility has recently been underscored by our Supreme Court and by this court.
+The cases relied upon by the state in support of its argument, however, are inapposite.
+None of them renders plain error review of a claimed violation of canon 3 (c) (1) of the Code of Judicial Conduct inappropriate on the basis of § 51-39 (c) where the claimed violation implicates a judge's responsibility to recuse himself from presiding over a criminal defendant's trial after having participated actively in plea negotiations with the defendant.
+As noted previously, that responsibility recently has been underscored by our Supreme Court and by this court.
 See, e.g., State v.
 Revelo, supra, 256 Conn.
 506; State v.
 Falcon, supra, 68 Conn.
 App.
 889.

-We conclude that the existence of impartiality might reasonably be questioned and the fairness and integrity of and public confidence in the judicial proceeding affected when a court presides over the violation of probation hearing after having participated actively in plea negotiations.
-In this case, the appearance of a fair trial has been lost and a new revocation of probation hearing is warranted.
+We conclude that the existence of impartiality might reasonably be questioned and the fairness and integrity of and public confidence in the judicial proceeding affected when a court presides over the trial and sentencing after having participated actively in plea negotiations.
+In this case, the appearance of a fair trial has been lost and a new trial is warranted.
 See, e.g., State v.
 Washington, supra, 39 Conn.
 App.
 182; see also State v.
 Falcon, supra, 68 Conn.
 App.
 889.

-The judgments are reversed and the cases are remanded for a new revocation of probation hearing.
+The judgments are reversed and the cases are remanded for a new trial.